educates/labs-installation-guides/workshops/lab-lookup-consumption/workshop/content/99-workshop-summary.md

 ---

 {{< danger title="More Coming Soon" >}}
-This workshop is still in the process of being completed.
+This workshop is still in the process of being polished and further changes may be made.
 Check back soon for further updates.
 {{< /danger >}}

 You have reached the end of this workshop on using the Educates lookup service.